Position space analysis of the AdS (in)stability problem: Stability islands or instability corners?

 Interestingly, this same argument is not applicable to unstable solutions.
 In order to form a black hole, the scalar field profile must first evolve to have large energy density somewhere, $\left(\dot\phi^2+\phi'^2\right)\sim1$.
 In other words, gravity must become strong, at which point the higher order terms in Eq.~(\ref{eq-diffscale}) cannot be ignored.
 In those cases the scaling behavior is lost.
 A collapsing solution at some small but finite $\epsilon$ might escape that fate if we reduce $\epsilon$ further\cite{BasKri14}.

-At this point, we are left with two possibilities: \begin{itemize} \item Stable and unstable perturbations are both generic, in that they both occupy sets of nonzero measure in the phase space. \item AdS space is perturbatively stable generically, but there are special ``instability corners'', which shrink to measure zero in the limit $\epsilon \rightarrow 0$. \end{itemize} Finally, recall that we have so far limited ourselves to spherical symmetry.
+At this point, we are left with two possibilities: \begin{itemize} \item Neither stable nor unstable perturbations are generic, since they both occupy sets of nonzero measure in the phase space. \item AdS space is perturbatively stable generically, but there are special ``instability corners'', which shrink to measure zero in the limit $\epsilon \rightarrow 0$. \end{itemize} Finally, recall that we have so far limited ourselves to spherical symmetry.
 Intuitively, spherical symmetry arranges for matter to converge at the origin, which is helpful for gravitational collapse.
 So, even if the first of the above possibilities holds within spherical symmetry, it may be that without spherical symmetry the second is instead the case.